 You can view the Waikato District Council Fees and Charges Document here.

 The sections are serviced with water, power, fibre, stormwater and wastewater connections.
 Sections that cannot gravity feed waste to the wastewater connection will require a low-pressure pump.
 More details about pump options can be provided to you upon request.

 Yes, all homes built at Rangitahi will be approved by the Rangitahi Design Review Panel, this is separate to the building consent process.
 Waikato District planning rules must also be adhered to.
 Take a look at the Rangitahi design guidelines.

-How many stages/sections will there be in the future?
 There is a total of seven stages across 117 hectares of land.
-There will be a total of 550 sections.
+There will be approximately 600 sections.
 The entire development is estimated to be completed over 10-20years.

-What is different about The Rangitahi Project?
-We have a passion and appreciation for good urban design, we have designed every aspect of the peninsula with this in mind, creating high-quality public spaces and a welcoming environment for the community.
+We have a passion and appreciation for good urban design, we have designed every aspect of the peninsula with this in mind.
+Creating high-quality public spaces and a welcoming environment for the community is our vision.
 We want the peninsula to be an extension of the Raglan community and to also protect the natural estuarine environment.
 The Houses on the peninsula will be built to meet a minimum of 6 stars using the New Zealand Green Building councils Homestar rating system.

 Titled sections are now selling and we are here to assist you in your decision making process.